Pac Man Frog Care Sheet

 Pac-Man Frog Life Span

-Under optimal conditions, Pac-Man frogs can live approximately 15 years in a captive environment.
+Under optimal conditions with the right amphibians supplies, Pac-Man frogs can live approximately 15 years in a captive environment.

 Pac-Man Frog Caging